 - drinking too much alcohol

-- side effects of medicines (especially non-steroidal/anti-inflammatory drugs, such as aspirin and ibuprofen)
+- side effects of medicines (especially nonsteroidal anti-inflammatory drugs, such as aspirin, ibuprofen, and naproxen)

-Indigestion can also be the result of serious problems in your upper digestive tract.
+Eating habits and lifestyle choices aren’t the only possible causes of indigestion.
+Sometimes, symptoms of indigestion indicate a serious problem in the upper digestive tract.
 Common digestive diseases that can cause indigestion include:

 - acid reflux disease (also called GERD)